goto40/self-dsl/docs/basics.md

 Meta modeling is the creation of a meta model.
 This defines what can be modeled in a model for that given meta model.

+All aspects identified here can be found in a tutorial style in corresponding sections for TextX and Xtext of this documentation.

 ## Introductory example

 An Example: A meta model for a programming language defines that, e.g.,